Form elements - submit, image, button and CSS

 <input type="submit" name="inpSubm" value="save to database" />

 Part of form data set posted to server is also substring name=value of element submit, but only in case when form was sended by help of that button.
 According to above declaration of element submit it would be substring inpSubm=save to the database.
 This is helpful when form use more submit buttons and each button has to invoke another action on server.
-Then each button has unique text in value (and by that also description).
+Then each button has unique text in value.

 When attribute value is not used, browsers Safari and Opera use English original word Submit.
-Browsers IE and FireFox use translated word according to national environment.
+Browsers IE and FireFox use localised word according to national environment.

 Element <button> .... </button>

-Example of CSS and HTML code for element button according to which screenshots and functional button above were created.
+Element button in browsers FireFox and Chrome do not visualy differentiate status disalbed.
+Example of CSS and HTML code for element button according to which screenshots and functional button in live form above was created follows:

 .btn {color: #00f; font: italic bold 15px Times New Roman;